-Right-click Tap the Touch Pad with two fingers together or click the right Touch Pad control button once.
+Right-click Click the right Touch Pad control button once.
 Right-click the mouse once.
 Press and hold on the touch screen (only for touch screen models).
 Double-click Tap the Touch Pad or click the left Touch Pad control button twice.
 Left-click the mouse twice.
 Tap the touch screen twice (only for touch screen models).
-Start The word "Start" refers to the " ### " button in the lower-left corner of the screen.
-All apps You can find a list of all your apps and programs in the All apps .
-To access it, click Start and select All apps ($\not\equiv$) in the lower-left corner.
+Start The word "Start" refers to the "